 Into the madness – It all started with a piece of string.

-Founded on a spark of creativity, a little piece of string, and a heart full of passion. rhyFlower Knits has evolved since its very first pattern, Irish Whiskey, debuted in March of 2016.
-The company has grown in many ways that we could never have dreamt of!
+Founded on a spark of creativity, a little piece of string, and a heart full of passion.
+We’ve evolved since our very first pattern, Irish Whiskey, debuted in March of 2016.
+This small business has grown in many ways that we could never have imagined!
 With the addition of Curt’s handcrafted yarn bowls and the beautiful translations of Janie, rhyFlower Knits has managed to thrive from what was once a one-woman operation to an eclectic group of talents.
-A dedicated and talented test knitting team was also put together, made up of some seriously dedicated knitters.
 All this was followed up by a tech editing division to help other designers bring out the best in their creations; all this from that one spark.

 Want to jump in on the conversation and see what’s brewing?
 You’ll find us on Facebook & Instagram!
 Janie and Melinda are also very active in the rhyFlower Facebook Group.
 Feel free to join us and introduce yourself.
 We love meeting fellow fiber enthusiasts.